Imagine this. Discover and understand emotional needs and then share them with your spouse…

-Who would have thought that discovering and understanding our own emotional needs and sharing them with our spouse would be a key to unlocking a deeper emotional oneness and satisfaction in our marriage?
 It’s true.
-It has enabled us to communicate to each other ways in which we best feel loved, ways best fitting our emotional needs.
-It has allowed us to deepen our understanding of each other and strengthen the togetherness of our marriage.
-We’ve been able to present our hearts to the other and say, “Here’s how I best feel loved.
+It enables us to communicate ways in which we best feel loved, ways best fitting our emotional needs.
+It allows for a deepened understanding of each other, and strength in the oneness of marriage.
+It’s opportunity to present our hearts to the other and say, “Here’s how I best feel loved.
 Can you love me like this?”

-Note that in the discovering and understanding, and in the sharing and receiving, there will be learning curves.
-Be gracious with each other as you bear your heart to one another.
-Remember you are learning about each other’s deepest emotional needs, each other’s deepest means of being loved.
+Note that in discovering and understanding, and in sharing and receiving, there will be learning curves.
+You will learn new ways to love each other.
+So be gracious with each other as you bear your heart to the other.
+Remember you are learning about each other’s deepest emotional needs… a deeper means of being loved.
 So, listen with care and respond by learning and doing…together.

 Where to begin?

-In seeking to spell out for each other ‘How you best feel loved’, consider the list below of common emotional needs.
-Read them carefully and pick the top three that sound most like the way you best feel loved.
-Share them with each other and talk about what it would look like for the other to love you like that.
+In seeking to spell out for each other ‘How you best feel loved’, consider the list of common emotional needs below.
+Read them aloud together each taking a turn reading one.
+As you read, determine which three sound most like the way you best feel loved.
+Share your top three with each other, then talk about what it would look like for the other to love you in line with that.
 Don’t rush.
-When ready, start listing descriptions, in affirming language, under each emotional need you have chosen.
-Aim for at least 4 or 5 descriptions.
-For some emotional needs you might be able to list a few descriptive phrases right away, for others it might take longer.
-No problem; give it some further thought and simply build your list over time.
+Perhaps list a few (maybe 4 or 5) descriptive ways for each emotional need, in affirming language, how that love need best looks lived out toward you.
+Some ideas may come quickly, others may take longer.
+No problem; give it careful thought and build your list over time.

-My wife and I have added to and tweaked our lists for up to a year now and may still may do so.
+My wife and I have added to and tweaked our lists on occasion and still do so.

-Once you’ve worked through this process, review your notes often, keeping the means of how you love each other current.
+Once you’ve worked through this process, review your notes often together, keeping the means of how you love each other current.
 Perhaps review this in your weekly marriage meeting.

 At the end of this post, I’ve shared a couple of examples from our own lists.